Dragonmystic707/exalted-reincarnated/docs/System/Powers.md

 actual numbers again, and then potentially undo their memorization.

 **Only use a Dice Trick if it is necessary**.
-A sparing number of these effects here and there--perhaps restricted by a conditional--is fine.
+A sparing number of these effects here and there—perhaps restricted by a conditional—is fine.
 But if too many of them appear, it will slow down play considerably!

 Judging Costs
 -------------

--   Lesser Charms should have mins from 1-3 (maybe 4)
+-   Charms should have mins from 1-3 (maybe 4)

 -   Greater Charms should have Mins from 3-4 (maybe 5)